Twin-width and permutations: Permutations and the main result

-\begin{restatable}[\blah]{lemma}{SpToPerm} Let $c\in\mathbb N$ and let $\mathscr G^<$ be a class of ordered graphs with star chromatic number at most $c$.
-There exist a copying-transduction~$\mathsf T_1$ with $\bl(\mathsf T_1)=c+1$, a simple transduction~$\mathsf T_2$, and a class $\mathscr P$ of permutations such that $(\mathsf T_1,\mathsf T_2)$ is a transduction pairing of $\mathscr G^<$ and $\mathscr P$. \end{restatable} We give here an informal description of the transductions $\mathsf T_1$ and $\mathsf T_2$ and refer to \cref{fig:Ex-perm} for an example: The transduction $\mathsf T_1$ is used to compute a permutation $\sigma$ from an ordered graph $G^<$ and works as follows: we first compute a star coloring $\gamma$ of $G$ with $c$ colors and orient edges so that bicolored stars are oriented from their centers.
+We give here an informal description of the transductions~$\mathsf T_1$ and $\mathsf T_2$ and refer to \Cref{fig:Ex-perm} for an example: The transduction $\mathsf T_1$ is used to compute a permutation $\sigma$ from an ordered graph $G^<$ and works as follows: we first compute a star coloring $\gamma$ of $G$ with $c$ colors and orient edges so that bicolored stars are oriented from their centers.
 Then we blow each vertex into $(u,1),\dots,(u,c+1)$.
 From this we keep only the vertices of the form $(v,c+1)$ or of the form $(v,i)$ if $v$ has an in-neighbor colored $i$.
-The linear order $<_1$ orders pairs $(u,i)$ by first coordinate first (using $<$) then by increasing $i$.
-The linear order $<2$ is a succession of intervals ending with a vertex of the form $(v,c+1)$ (these intervals being ordered according to the order on $v$); the interval ending with $(v,c+1)$ contains the pairs $(u,\gamma(v))$, for all the in-neighbors $u$ of $v$, ordered by first coordinate.
+The linear order $<_1$ orders pairs~$(u,i)$ by first coordinate first (using $<$) then by increasing $i$.
+The linear order $<_2$ is a succession of intervals ending with a vertex of the form $(v,c+1)$ (these intervals being ordered according to the order on $v$); the interval ending with $(v,c+1)$ contains the pairs $(u,\gamma(v))$, for all the out-neighbors~$u$ of $v$, ordered by first coordinate.
 The transduction $\mathsf T_2$ is used to compute an ordered graph $G^<$ from a permutation $\sigma$.
 It works as follows.
 First, we mark some elements.
-These elements will correspond to the vertices of $G^<$, and the linear order $<$ will be the restriction of $<_1$ to these elements.
-Each vertex $v$ defines a maximal interval $A(v)$ in $<_1$ ending with $v$ and containing no other marked element, and a maximal interval $B(v)$ in $<_1$ ending with $v$ and containing no other marked element.
+These elements will correspond to the vertices of~$G^<$, and the linear order $<$ will be the restriction of $<_1$ to these elements.
+Each vertex $v$ of~$G^<$ defines a maximal interval~$A(v)$ in~$<_1$ ending with~$v$ and containing no other marked element, and a maximal interval $B(v)$ in~$<_2$ ending with $v$ and containing no other marked element.
 In $G^<$, a vertex $u$ is adjacent to a vertex $v\neq u$ if $A(u)$ intersects $B(v)$ or $A(v)$ intersects $B(u)$.